Kafū, aged forty-one.

 August 10th.

-I went to the ferry landing at Tsukuda in Akashi-cho and viewed the moon.
+I went to the ferry landing at Tsukuda in Akashimachi and beheld the moon.

 August 11th.

-Tonight again, the moon shone brightly; a cool breeze blew ceaselessly.
+Tonight too, the moon shone bright; a cool breeze blew ceaselessly.

-Even in Tokyo’s back alleys, summer held such coolness as this.
+Tokyo’s summer held such coolness as this even in its back alleys.

 August 12th.